 Core Argument

 Cannot look back at the stimulus.
 From memory, write in as few words as possible.
+This trains you to internalize the argument rather than copy words.

 Clearly note: Noun, Verb, Predicate

-Argument type (if recognizable):
+Framework (if recognizable):

-Correlation → Causation
+Correlation to Causation

 Gap: reversed cause, third cause, coincidence